plural-activism/plural-pride-walk/slides.md

 <!-- In this part I'm describing how this whole journey started, what I have planed, what actually worked out, who I met, how it felt like and what I learned -->
 ---

-## Would ya bring a plural flag to a pridewalk?
+## Would ya& bring a plural flag to a pridewalk?

 <!--
 This whole journey started with a simple question:
-Would ya bring a plural flag to a pride walk?
+Would ya& bring a plural flag to a pride walk?

 I really liked the idea, but I had some doubts if I should do it.
 -->